Pmvita/Encrypt-Decrypt_App/README.md

 ## How it works

 This application uses Fernet symmetric encryption from the cryptography package.
 The password you provide is used to generate a key for encryption and decryption.

+## License

+This application is released under the [MIT License](https://choosealicense.com/licenses/mit/).

+## Author

+This application was created by [Pierre Mvita](https://github.com/pmvita).